 Revisiting the positive association between loneliness and anthropomorphism with an extension to belief in free will: Replication and extensions of Epley et al. (2008)

-[IMPORTANT: This is a Registered Report Stage 1 before data collection.
+IMPORTANT: This is a Registered Report Stage 1 before data collection.
 Written in past tense as a template to simulate what the final manuscript will look like.
-No pre-registration or data collection have been conducted.]
+No pre-registration or data collection have been conducted.

 Human beings have a fundamental need for social connection (Baumeister & Leary, 1995), and this need motivates people to socialize when they feel lonely.
 Yet, very often, one has no immediately available others to connect with.
 At such times, it has been proposed that people anthropomorphize their surroundings (i.e., attributing the behavioral characteristics and mental states of humans to non-human objects) as an alternative way to satisfy their sociality need (Epley, Akalis, et al., 2008; Epley, Waytz, et al., 2008; Epley et al., 2007).
 In this research, we examined the positive association between anthropomorphism and sociality motivation (as proxied by level of chronic loneliness) through replicating Epley, Akalis, et al. (2008), one of the first empirical investigations providing evidence for this association.
 In the following, we briefly introduce the theoretical background of the sociality motivation-anthropomorphism association, outline our motivation for conducting this replication, and present an overview of our replication study as well as our extensions to it.